Chr15w1986/Motor-Werks/README.md

 <!-- ISSUES -->
 white on white text apple iphone 11pro, XR and 13, fixed by setting text input colour to #000 black

-future implementation, allow users to purchase more than 1 item at a time